dat-adi/tinyApps/README.md

 ## EPUB Crawler

 Essentially, a program that insteads to crawl websites and display the content you require, allowing you to download it as well.
-Currently a work in progress, this project was built to crawl webnovel websites for their webnovels.
+Currently a work in progress, this project was built to crawl webnovel websites for their webnovels.<br>
+**Project has been completed as required and has been moved over to another repository.**

 ## License
 This project is hosted under the MIT license, and is free to be distributed and shared.